 Sailing in the Netherlands

 To give you the short answer straight away: no, you do not always need a boating license to sail in the Netherlands.
 In fact, none of our boats require a boating license.

 Depending on the type of boat

 Whether or not a boating license is required, firstly depends on the type of boat you will be sailing.
 A (small) boating license is required for boats that can sail faster than 20 kilometers (~ 12 miles) per hour (a jet ski, for example) and/or boats that are longer than 15 meters (~ 49 feet).

 The maximum speed of our boats – such as the sloops and doeraks – is lower than 20 kilometers per hour.
 Also, they are shorter than 15 meters long.
 A doerak, for example, is on average 8.5 meters (28 feet) long and sails very calmly: it’s maximum is around 6 to 10 km (4 to 6 miles) per hour.
 A boat that can sail faster is often not even necessary: on most waters in the Netherlands you are not permitted sail faster than either 6, 9 or 12 kilometer (4, 6 or 7.5 miles) per hour.

 Depending on the waters you sail on

-We do ask for a boating license and sufficient demonstrable experience if you want to sail particular waters: large waters that have their own unique character and therefore require quite some sailing experience.
+We do ask for a boating license and sufficient demonstrable experience if you want to sail particular waters.
+This consists large waters that have their own unique character and therefore require quite some sailing experience.
 Examples of these are the Waddenzee, the Oosterschelde and the IJsselmeer.

-To prevent you from (accidentally) sailing on a water where a license if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing – based on your personal sailing experience.
+To prevent you from (accidentally) sailing on a water where a license if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing.
+This instruction is based on your personal sailing experience.